scottdaniel/bacphene/README.md

-The package utilizes the official [BacDive R package](https://r-forge.r-project.org/R/?group_id=1573) that accesses bacterial phenotype data from [bacdive.org](https://bacdive.dsmz.de/).
+The package utilizes the official [BacDive R package](https://r-forge.r-project.org/R/?group_id=1573) that accesses bacterial phenotype data from [bacdive.org](https://bacdive.dsmz.de).

 ## Installation

-You can install bacphene from [github](https://github.com/scottdaniel/bacphene).
+You can install bacphene from the [github repo](https://github.com/scottdaniel/bacphene).
 You also need to install the BacDive R package (if you want the full data - see below).

 ``` r
 library(devtools)